Automating SSH Key Rotation on Hetzner Servers

 Key rotation schedule

-Security best practice says rotate SSH keys every 90 days.
-We compromised on every 6 months.
+Security best practice says rotate every 90 days.
+We settled on every 6 months.
+Not perfect, but realistic.

 SSH config for multiple keys